pottendo/pottendo-SK64-network/README_network.md

 To avoid the hassle of constantly replacing the rpimenu.prg on the SD card when switching between vanilla kernel and network kernel, the modified rpimenu.prg is currently baked directly into the network kernel image so that there is no possibility to have the wrong version on the SD card and no need to replace any PRG files.
 ### Framework related differences
 #### Bigger kernel image size
 Although it doesn't present any problems given todays sizes of SD cards, the Sidekick64 network kernel images are generally bigger in file size than the original kernel (TODO: Add example numbers).
 Although the rpimenu.prg file is currently baked into the network kernel image to avoid confusion when switching between vanilla kernel and network kernel, these are only a couple of additional bytes.
-The majority of the gain in size is only explainable by highlighting that circle-stdlib is normally being used during compilation for the network kernel mainly for the reason to offer the option to use HTTPS (with the help of mbedtls and newlib).
+The majority of the gain in size is only explainable by highlighting that [circle-stdlib](https://github.com/smuehlst/circle-stdlib) is normally being used during compilation for the network kernel mainly for the reason to offer the option to use HTTPS (with the help of mbedtls and newlib).
 #### Bare metal framework Circle and circle-stdlib
-The Sidekick kernel software is based on the bare metal Raspberry Pi C++ framework Circle created by Rene Stange.
-While the official Sidekick software v0.48 (at the time of writing the latest release) uses Circle Step 43.1, the network enabled Sidekick fork is based on the latest available version - Circle Step 44.1.
-The network fork is also using the GCC 10 based toolchain version and Raspberry Pi firmware versions that are recommended to be used together with Circle Step 44.1.
+The Sidekick kernel software is based on the bare metal Raspberry Pi C++ framework [Circle](https://github.com/rsta2/circle) created by Rene Stange.
+While the official Sidekick software v0.48 (at the time of writing the latest release) uses Circle Step 43.1, the network enabled Sidekick fork is based on the latest available version - Circle Step 44.3.
+The network fork is also using the GCC 10 based toolchain version and Raspberry Pi firmware versions that are recommended to be used together with Circle Step 44.3.

-Because it seemed to make a lot of sense to be able to make use of HTTPS requests  with a network enabled Sidekick, the network fork is commonly compiled against the project circle-stdlib that is maintained by Stephan Mühlstrasser.
+Because it seemed to make a lot of sense to be able to make use of HTTPS requests  with a network enabled Sidekick, the network fork is commonly compiled against the project [circle-stdlib](https://github.com/smuehlst/circle-stdlib) that is maintained by Stephan Mühlstrasser.
 It combines Circle together with newlib as C++ standard library and already includes mbedtls.
-This means, the network fork is being compiled directly against circle-stdlib (at the time of writing circle-stdlib v15.8 including Circle Step 44.1).
+This means, the network fork is being compiled directly against circle-stdlib (at the time of writing circle-stdlib v15.10 including Circle Step 44.3).

 There are multiple variants of the Makefile available within the network branch as sometimes we want to test something just with Circle and sometimes with circle-stdlib.
 #### Network kernel variants
-Because WLAN and Ethernet can not be supported at the same time with the same drivers by circle, there is the need to compile two different network kernel variants.
+Because WLAN and Ethernet can not be supported at the same time with the same drivers by Circle, there is the need to compile two different network kernel variants.
 One for WLAN, one for Ethernet based network.

 This also means that at compile time some compilation flags have to be set that are different from vanilla Sidekick64:
 *  Enabling USE_SD_HOST for the WLAN kernel (which conflicts with REALTIME)